print this map

 Mexico also experienced an era of huge economic growth after World War II, a heavy industrialization process and a growth of its middle class, a period known in Mexican history as the "El Milagro Mexicano" (Mexican miracle).
 In 1960, Guatemala, El Salvador, Honduras and Nicaragua banded together to find a common economic bond.

-In 1962, Guatemala, and Trinadad and Tobago became politically independent.
+In 1962, Guatemala, and Trinidad and Tobago became politically independent.
 This event ushered in a period of formal decolonization of the English-speaking Caribbean.
 Since 1962, Jamaica and Trinidad and Tobago were joined by Antigua,

 the Bahamas, Barbados, Belize,